rehhouari/alpine-plugin-old/README.md

 ```
 {author-name} - Example: Rafik El Hadi Houari
-AlpinePlugin - The name of your plugin in PascalCase
+PluginName - The name of your plugin in PascalCase
 {current-year} - Example: 2021
 {package-description} - The summary
 {npm-package} - The name of your npm package.
 Example: `plugin-name`